MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/maturity-adoption-alignment.md

 * Automatically apply and enforce governance requirements during future deployments.
 * Evaluate underused resources and determine if they're worth continuing.
 * Detect misalignments and anomalies between planned and actual resource usage.
-* Aid the Cloud Adoption Team and Cloud Strategy Team in understanding and resolving these anomalies.
+* Assist the Cloud Adoption team and Cloud Strategy team in understanding and resolving these anomalies.
 * Determine if changes need to be made to Resource Consistency for billing and SLAs.
 * Evaluate logging and monitoring tools to determine whether your on-premises, cloud gateway, or hybrid solution needs adjusting.
 * For business units and geographically-distributed groups, determine if your organization should consider using additional cloud management features (for example [Azure management groups](/azure/governance/management-groups/)) to better apply centralized policy and meet SLA requirements.